 Skip to main content

-Transvaginal sling procedures using synthetic, polypropylene mesh (pictured above) have been widely performed in women by urologists (for stress urinary incontinence, SUI) and by gynaecologists (for SUI and pelvic organ prolapse, POP).
-As a general rule, urologists perform mesh procedures primarily for SUI and do not normally treat POP.
-A similar mesh has also been used in other areas of the body e.g. to repair groin hernias, infant umbilical hernias & prolapsed rectum, in both sexes.
+Up until March 2018, transvaginal sling procedures using synthetic, polypropylene mesh have been performed in women by urologists for stress urinary incontinence (SUI) and by also by gynaecologists (for SUI and pelvic organ prolapse - POP).
+A similar mesh has also been used in other areas of the body e.g. to repair groin hernias, infant umbilical hernias and prolapsed rectum, in both sexes and for some male SUI.

 Statement to BAUS members following publication of the Cumberlege Report (8 July 2020)